borg-e/Former-Fields-Relict-Study/README.md

 # Data

-Each former field relict study is recorded in a specific attribute table <mark>biblio_code.csv</mark>, which includes its source and additional metadata.
-Every source is assigned a unique reference code to ensure full traceability.
+Each former field relict study is recorded in a specific attribute table  which includes its source and additional metadata.
+Every source is assigned a unique reference code to ensure full traceability (biblio_code.csv).